Published on June 26, 2014 by Dr. Randal S. Olson

 The R^2 on the Verbal SAT vs. major's gender ratio graph is 0.019

 The R^2 on the Quantitative SAT vs. major's gender ratio graph is 0.738

 The R^2 between Quantitative SAT score and Verbal SAT score is 0.027

 For those who want to know what R^2 means: http://en.wikipedia.org/wiki/Coefficient_of_determination

 Since I posted this article, the veracity of the IQ data set has been brought into question.
-I think StatisticBrain is a fairly reliable data source, but it’s possible this data set has issues.
-I haven’t seen anything conclusive yet that would make me take this post down, but I write this here so readers can come to their own opinion about what this data shows, and how much to trust it.
+I think StatisticBrain is a fairly reliable data source, but I write this here so readers can come to their own opinion about what this data shows, and how much to trust it.

 The data source says "Graduate Record Examination scores" then goes on to list SAT scores.
 Which is it?
 According to this comment, the scores listed are pre-2011 GRE scores, which can be found on the ETS web site here.
 The IQ estimates appear to have been performed separately from ETS, perhaps by StatisticBrain.